-Potato Patio Planter Planting Instructions•
+Potato Patio Planters Planting Instructions•

 Posted on 12 May 2009

-Planting instructions for potato Patio Planters
+Planting instructions for Potato Patio Planters

 Seed Potatoes are on sale from December and throughout the Spring, and again in July/August for planting for Autumn and Christmas.
 Each Patio Planter is suitable for planting 3 seed tubers, or 4 tubers if very small 'baby potatoes' are required.
 By planting each potato planter at 4 week intervals you will be able to harvest over a longer period.